subcoin-project/subcoin/README.md

 Contributions to Subcoin are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
 Make sure to follow the contribution guidelines and code of conduct when contributing to the project.

+## Donations

+Subcoin is an open-source public good project dedicated to advancing decentralized technologies around Bitcoin.
+We are grateful for receiving the [grant](https://github.com/w3f/Grants-Program/pull/2304) of the Web3 Foundation for our initial development.

+If you believe in our mission and would like to contribute to the continued growth and improvement of Subcoin, we welcome your support:

+- BTC: `bc1p9nvx58550rlhk29a6urzxg06hmgv9sh5afwdt66md09xwpdytlmqun0j4v`
+- DOT: `12uXLCZZkprwRBhfmhTXdfQE8faQwgNpS76wwmnEbgDwWB9e`

 ## License